 Speaking of the audience, the next piece of the speaker one sheet puzzle is the audience!
 In addition to add-on print or digital materials after the event, how will you provide value during the event?
 In part, you can answer this through testimonials (I promise I’m going to talk about those next).
 Don’t get me wrong – Hard evidence of your success is a win.
 However, there’s also the emotional side of professional speaking to consider.

 For example, let’s look back at our “Empowering Women in Corporate America to Take Charge” headline for a second.
 Initially, we mentioned this because it clarifies that women in corporate roles are your primary audience.
 It’s also useful in that it mentions “Empowering”.
-It sounds cheesy, but mentioning the tangible and intangible ways your audiences benefit are equally imports.
+It sounds cheesy, but mentioning the tangible and intangible ways your audiences benefit are equally important.
 Do you inspire, empower, encourage those you speak to?
 Explaining the ways in which you leave audiences feeling happier and more motivated is just as important as the good work they do because of it.

 5. Conclude with testimonials from noteworthy clients.